 If you don’t have pets (like me) it’s one less thing to worry about, however, I do miss having a dog.

 #10 Rearrange Furniture

 One of the smartest (I get things right sometimes) I did was to rearrange my furniture in preparation for knee replacement surgery.
-Along with my spouse, I evaluated the family rooms and bedroom and thought about what would be easiest to move around.
+Along with my spouse, I evaluated the family room and bedrooms and thought about which room would be easiest to move around in.